Malayalam Movies on Netflix: 10 Gems You Can’t Miss

 Cast: Soubin Shahir, Sooraj Venjaramoodu

-Based on a true incident, Vikrithi is a reminder to be kind with your digital devices in public places.
+Based on a true incident, Vikruthi is a reminder to be kind with your digital devices in public places.
 The intensity with which it may tear apart lives can’t be imagined.
 A mute man’s photo had gone viral on social media.
 The photo claimed that the man was found drunk and unconscious on the metro.
 However, this wasn’t the truth.
-This is the incident that Vikrithi visualizes.
+This is the incident that Vikruthi visualizes.
 Suraj Venjaramoodu amazes us with his mind-numbing performance.

 10. Eeda (2018)